SumiSastri/kodiri-kodflix/README.md

 * Challenge 15: Creating an array of objects for the images, text
 * Challenge 16: Creating stateful components
 * Challenge 17: Individual pages for each movie
-* Challenge 18: Create a not-found page
+* Challenge 18: Create a not-found page (condtional rendering)
 * Challenge 19: Style the movie-component page
 * Challenge 20: Deploy to Heroku